mdaqua/tg-moemgr-bot/README.md

 # tg-moemgr-bot
-A simple forwarding bot that can forward files to a specified channel and tag them, designed for quickly formatting and uploading files in a storage channel.
+A simple bot that can forward files to a specific channel, designed for quickly formatting files' annotation.
+It also stores mappings of the file message ID, link, and filename in SQLite for files forwarded to the storage channel.